Q42/meteor-gce/README.md

 See:
 [PM2 quick-start](http://pm2.keymetrics.io/docs/usage/quick-start/)

-1. In the same location you keep your __pm2-meteor.json__ file, run pm2-meteor deploy
+1. In the same location you keep your __pm2-meteor.json__ file, run `pm2-meteor deploy`
-2. When finished, [install path]/bundle/programs/server an dru npm install
-3. After that, run pm2-meteor start from the same location as step 1
-4. Check if the server runs correctly by stype pm2-meteor status
+2. Check if the server runs correctly by typing `pm2-meteor status`

 Afterwards your app should be available at: someapp.q42.nl.